 (This post is the second in a three part installment.
 The first part appears here.)
 “Don’t you DARE call my Autistic son a “sissy!”
 These are the words that I wish I had uttered a few days ago.
 It was a sunny, beautiful Saturday afternoon – made even more beautiful by the fact that it was […]

 Child of mine, I see you.
 I see you.
 How much you love and accept your neurodivergent family members – without conditions.
 How you flap along with your younger siblings even though flapping doesn’t come naturally to you, because you want to share in their joy.
-How you willingly partake in scripts because you know […]
+How you willingly partake in scripts because you […]

 Sometimes I feel like a double agent.
 I am Autistic.
 I’m not ashamed.
 I think I’m pretty obvious – at least to my own people.
 Autistics can pretty much peg me as part of the neurotribe pretty easily.
 But it seems many others can’t.
 Like several (though not all) Autistic females, I guess I “pass” […]